xavierchia/xavierchia.github.io/_posts/2020-08-18-rails-routes-actions-controllers-views.md

 permalink: rails-routes-controllers-views
 ---

+# Making sense of Ruby on Rails - Part 1: Routes, Actions, Controllers, and Views

 I recently decided that I want to learn Rails.
-Since everyone keeps raving about it, I used Michael Hartl's Rails Tutorial.
-While the tutorial was quite helpful, I felt as if something immensely important was missing from it.
+Since everyone keeps raving about it, I used [Michael Hartl's Rails Tutorial](https://www.railstutorial.org/).
+While the tutorial was helpful, I felt as if something immensely important was missing from it.

 All chapters are basically just draw by the numbers.
 This approach works to give you a rough idea of how things work in Rails.
 But at the end of it, I had seen a hundred trees but couldn't see the forest.